appleboy/blog/content/posts/2014-12-01-codeigniter-with-homestead-development.md

 # add any commands you wish to this file and they will
 # be run after the Homestead machine is provisioned.

-mysql -uhomestead -psecret app &lt; /home/vagrant/codeigniter-app/sql/app.sql</pre>
+mysql -uhomestead -psecret app < /home/vagrant/codeigniter-app/sql/app.sql</pre>
 </div>

 ## 增加 host